Help with Finding and Accessing Data

 Recently Released SAMHSA Studies on the home page.

-The studies listed in the Recently Released SAMHSA Studies section are the newest studies in the SAMHDA archive.
+The studies listed in the Recently Released SAMHSA Studies section are the newest, or most recently updated, studies in the SAMHDA archive.
 Selecting the "more..." link will take you to the full text of the released announcement.

 Frequently Accessed Studies on the home page.